spawnmarvel/quickguides/security/README.md

 Azure routes traffic between Azure, on-premises, and Internet resources.
 Azure automatically creates a route table for each subnet within an Azure virtual network and adds system default routes to the table.

-You can a :bridge_at_night:dmz in Azure Cloud within your subscription or tenant.
+You can build :bridge_at_night:dmz in Azure Cloud within your subscription or tenant.
 The concept of a :bridge_at_night:dmz or perimeter network is not new; :bridge_at_night:dmz is a layered network security approach to minimize the attack footprint of an application.

 Best Practices